clartaq/cwiki/resources/private/md/Other_Wiki_Software.md

 - Written in JavaScript using the huge [Electron](https://electronjs.org/) ecosystem.
 - Has some problems with $\rm\TeX$, like not being able to render $\rm\TeX$ correctly.
 (It uses the Katex parser/renderer.)
 - Not really a wiki.
 It's a note-taking app.
-No support for within-wiki linking that I can find.
+There is no support for within-wiki linking that I can find.

 ## Joplin ##